 Long Tail (Keywords): A keyword phrase that contains at least three words used to target niche demographics rather than mass audiences.
 They allow you to rank highly in search results for popular topics relatively quickly.

 Local Pages: Local pages are location-specific pages that display location-specific information.
-For example, this picture below shows links to specific website pages designed for each location.
-Customers who are searching locally want to be able to view information about a business near them, such as specific hours, products available, address and more.
+For example, the picture below links to specific website pages designed for each location.
+Customers who are searching locally want to be able to view information about a business near them, such as specific hours, products available, address, and more.

 Local Search: Local search refers to any search aimed at finding anything within a specific geographical region.
 Typically these searches are made with the intent of making an offline purchase.

 Local SEO: The same as SEO except used to improve rankings in local searches and on mapping applications such as Google Maps.
-This is much more important than regular SEO where consumers are typically in the researching stage.
-In local search, buyers have intent to make a purchase.
+This is much more important than regular SEO, where consumers are typically in the researching stage.
+In local search, buyers have the intent to make a purchase.

 NAP (Name Address Phone): The crucial information every business listing needs to have.
 Local search engines use NAP information to judge the accuracy of the data in their own indexes.
 Consistent NAP information is essential to improving search engine rankings.